rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-1-in-level-order.md

 9  1  5  2  1  3  1  1  1 - len, node.len           f   g
 ```

-Note that the length values in default level-order are not monotone decreasing.
+Note that the length values in level-order are not monotone decreasing.

 <!-- ======================================================================= -->
 ## encoding - TODO